IEDMS/cfirt/README.md

 The current list of files included in this repo is:

-README.md \n
+README.md
-cfirt.r			a source file for all of the other files \n cfirtdata.txt	sample data file (synthetic) \n costgrad.r		the core vectorized functions for computing the loglikelihood \n
+cfirt.r			a source file for all of the other files cfirtdata.txt	sample data file (synthetic) costgrad.r		the core vectorized functions for computing the loglikelihood

 makeICCs.r		for plotting item characteristic curves with data in unidimensional IRT